AYER -- Three back-to-back special Town Meetings took place Monday night at Ayer-Shirley High School. It was a marathon evening that wound to 11 p.m.

 Demerjian challenged Maxant's revenue projections and warned that Maxant hadn't calculated the cost of educating Devens children.
 "I checked, and, Frank, you are over 50 percent off," said Demerjian.
 "So my estimate is that Ayer is going to be getting a burden, not a windfall."

 Maxant said Ayer would benefit from tax revenues on the 770,000 square feet of available Devens space.
-"That is

 "We'll have jobs, which was the promise of the redevelopment of Fort Devens in the first place," said Maxant.